Skip to content

 # Test Plan Generation Prompt

-The Test Plan is the project-level verification strategy.
-Its unique job is to define test levels, coverage targets, critical paths, data strategy, infrastructure, sequencing, risks, and build handoff commands before implementation starts.
+Scope: project-level verification strategy — test levels, coverage targets, critical paths, data strategy, infrastructure, sequencing, risks, and build handoff commands.

 Use these local resource summaries as grounding: